noahehall/theBookOfNoah/linux/docker/docker.md

 # best practices
+  - remember the diff between entrypoint and cmd
+    - entryoint is the program that will be executed when the container starts
+      - use this for all sorts of things
+      - e.g. validation
+    - cmds
+      - entrypoint not set
+        - the default cmd will be executed immediately
+      - entrypoint is set
+        - the default cmd and its arguments will be passed to the entrypoint as parameters

   - use busyboxy or alpine or scratch for base images

   - dont run docker as the root user on your system